General Fact Sheet

 - How might I be exposed to permethrin?

-- What are some symptoms from a brief exposure to permethrin?
+- What are some signs and symptoms from a brief exposure to permethrin?

 - What happens to permethrin when it enters the body?